DSU Theatre Facilities

 The studio loft serves for acting, dance, directing and creative dramatics classes.
 It also is a handy rehearsal space, since its dimensions are roughly the same as those of Dorothy Stickney Auditorium's stage.

 The Scene Shop and Electrical Room

 The shop holds a table saw, bandsaw, radial arm saw, drill press, air compressor, and a variety of smaller power tools and hand tools.
 Paint storage is also in the shop.
 However, paint mixing and cleanup are done at the shop sink in the backstage area.
 There is some backstage storage for platforms and flats.
-We also have on-site storage for valuable funiture and a warehouse for less frequently used set pieces.
-The electrical room has gel storage and cutting areas, instrument repair materials, and storage for extra instuments, cables and sound equipment.
+We also have on-site storage for valuable furniture and a warehouse for less frequently used set pieces.
+The electrical room has gel storage and cutting areas, instrument repair materials, and storage for extra instruments, cables and sound equipment.

 Costume Shop and Makeup Rooms

 We store a large number of costumes from various periods in the attic above our stage spaces.
 This attic is also set up for costume construction with layout tables, a serger and several sewing machines.
 We have two makeup rooms and two dressing rooms.
 A bathroom is adjacent.